-It states that two increasing events are positively correlated, which allows for instance to construct the pure phases of the Ising model or to build percolation crossings of long rectangles from more elementary blocks, typically crossings of squares; it is an essential tool in much of the literature in statistical mechanics.
-For Bernoulli percolation, it was first observed by Harris~\cite{Harris1960}; in the case of the sign of a Gaussian field, it was proved by Pitt~\cite{Pitt1982} that if the correlation function is positive, then the FKG condition is satisfied.
+It can also be used to derive the sharpness of phase transition for these models.
+Russo~\cite{Russo1978} and Seymour and Welsh~\cite{seymour:rsw} proved in 1976 that Bernoulli percolation satisfies the BXP at criticality.

-The property was essential in our previous paper~\cite{BeGa}, where we proved that positively correlated Gaussian fields with sufficiently fast correlation decay satisfy the Russo-Seymour-Welsh property, which states that large rectangles of fixed aspect ratios are crossed by open clusters with uniformly positive probability (see Theorem~\ref{vd} below for a precise statement).
-In~\cite{Beliaev2017b}, the authors noticed that, given a sequence of non-positively correlated Gaussian fields that converges to a positively correlated limit, it is possible to obtain similar lower bounds along sequences of rectangles provided that their size grows slowly enough; this allowed them to extend our results to the spherical geometry.
+All known proofs for the BXP are restricted to models which satisfy a crucial property, namely the \emph{Fortuin-Kasteleyn-Ginibre condition} (FKG for short), meaning that two increasing events are positively correlated: this allows for instance to construct the pure phases of the Ising model or to build percolation crossings of long rectangles from more elementary blocks, typically crossings of squares; it is an essential tool in much of the literature in statistical mechanics.
+For Bernoulli percolation, it was first observed by Harris~\cite{Harris1960}.
+Köhler-Schindler and Tassion~\cite{kohler2023crossing} have recently proved that essentially, FKG and natural symmetries are enough to have the BXP at an infinite number of scales; in the case of the Ising model, this applies for all $\beta\geqslant0$.